isomerpages/moe-poiching/_about-us/Principal's Message 校长献词.md

 </p>
 <p></p>
 <h4><strong>Welcome Message from the Principal</strong></h4>
-<p>&nbsp;It is my privilege to take on the appointment as the 17th Principal
+<p>It is my privilege to take on the appointment as the 17th Principal of
-of Poi Ching School.
+Poi Ching School.
 The school has nurtured multiple generations of students over the past 106 years, and I would like to express my heartfelt gratitude and appreciation to the school leaders and staff – both past and present – for their immense contribution to the school over the years.</p>